-Each spring semester a notice will be sent to all TU students inviting them to apply for a position on the honor council for the subsequent academic year.
+Each spring semester a notice will be sent to all TU students inviting them to either apply for a position on the honor council for the subsequent academic year or to nominate a peer to serve.
 At the same time, all full-time faculty members and all current honor council members will be invited to nominate TU students for a position on the honor council for the following academic year.
-Students who are nominated will be so informed by the honor council secretary and will be especially encouraged to apply for membership.
+Students who are nominated will be so informed by the honor council secretary and will be encouraged to apply for membership.

-All those who apply will be asked to write an essay on why they would like to serve.
+All those who apply or are nominated will be asked to write an essay on why they would like to serve.
 Those essays will be submitted to the honor council secretary.

 After the application deadline, a three-person review group will be formed.
 The review group will consist of the vice president for campus life, the secretary of the honor council and a faculty member serving on the honor council who is currently finishing his/her second year of service; this faculty member will be appointed by mutual agreement of the other two parties named above.
-The review group will examine the essays and can, by unanimous consent, strike any person who has applied for reasons either of not meeting the minimum qualifications or of compelling potential (even if unproven) incompatibility with the precepts and standards of the honor code.
+The review group will examine the essays and other information collected and can, by unanimous consent, strike any person who has applied or been nominated for reasons either of not meeting the minimum qualifications or of compelling potential (even if unproven) incompatibility with the precepts and standards of the honor code.
 Members of the review group are permitted and encouraged to consult with faculty and staff members who are well acquainted with each applicant before rendering a decision.